Interim Dean, College of Arts & Humanities

 Her research interests are in television history and analysis, with a particular focus on the history of cable television in the United States.
 Her first book, The Rise of Cable Programming in the United States: Revolution or Evolution?, was published by the University of Texas Press in 2003.
 This book won the John and Joan Goddard Cable Center Book Award in 2004.
 Her second book, Television in the Multichannel Age: A Brief History of Cable Television, was published by Blackwell Publishing in 2008.
 She has also written a number of articles, book chapters, essays, and book reviews.
 In 2005-06, she was the recipient of a National Endowment for the Humanities Faculty Fellowship.
 She is also the recipient of the 2009-10 UW-Parkside Research and Creative Activity Award.

-Dr. Mullen directed UW-Parkside’s Humanities Program from 2001-2008, and she currently chairs the Communication Department.
+Dr. Mullen directed UW-Parkside’s Humanities Program from 2001-2008, and chaired the Communication Department from 2006-2012.
 Her areas of teaching include media history and analysis, advertising, children and the media, the U.S. media industries, and comparative media systems.
-She currently advises the Parkside Association of Communicators (PAC) and UWP-TV.
+She currently serves as Associate Dean of the College of Arts and Humanities.

 "The Moms 'n' Pops of CATV" in Cable Visions, Sarah Banet-Weiser, Cynthia Chris, and Anthony Freitas, eds.
 New York University Press, 2007.